 SECTION 4 – SUPERVISORY DUTIES

-- Manage priorities to meet program and strategic objectives within established timelines.
+- Manages priorities to meet program and strategic objectives within established timelines.

 - Exercises good judgment and discretion in handling confidential matters and information in accordance with the Commission’s Employment Policies.

 SECTION 6 – REVIEW OF WORK

 Performance is reviewed on an annual basis by the SR Director of Nutrition and Industry Development.

 SECTION 7 – WORKING CONDITIONS

-Must have, or be able to obtain, a valid driver’s license and have a good driving record or be able to provide an acceptable method of transportation and must carry full liability insurance coverage (personal injury and property damage) in at the least the minimum amounts required by state law.
+- Applicant must have, or be able to obtain, a valid driver’s license and have a good driving record or be able to provide an acceptable method of transportation and must carry full liability insurance coverage (personal injury and property damage) in at the least the minimum amounts required by state law.

-- The individual will be expected to work a minimum of 40 hours per week on a five-day basis.
+- The individual will be expected to work a full-time schedule as agreed with manager during a five-day work week of Monday- Friday.
 Occasional overnight travel and work during weekend and evening hours may be required.
 The position is not eligible for overtime.

 SECTION 8 – GUIDELINES